In this section

 You may need legal advice if you:

-The following organisations may also be able to give legal advice on your matter.
+The following organisations may be able to give legal advice.

 Community legal centres give legal advice on a range of topics.
-Contact them to see if they can help with your matter.
+Contact them to find out if they can help with your matter.

-Queensland Law Society can refer you to a specialist private solicitor for advice or representation.
+Queensland Law Society can refer you to a specialist private lawyer for advice or representation.

-These organisations may also be able to help.
+These organisations may be able to help.
 They don’t give legal advice.

 Family Relationship Advice Line gives information about the family law system in Australia.